 — Sputnik US (@SputnikNewsUS) November 5, 2016

-Russian influencers on Twitter, including bot accounts, are tracked in real time by the Hamilton 68 dashboard launched in August by the Alliance for Securing Democracy.
+Pro-Russia influencers on Twitter are tracked in real time by the Hamilton 68 dashboard launched in August by the Alliance for Securing Democracy.
+[Editor’s note: ASD discontinued the dashboard in 2018.
+The group has since been criticized for refusing to disclose specifics, including which accounts it was tracking and which if any were directly Kremlin-linked.
+This article has been updated.]
 As evidence continues to emerge about Russian-planted propaganda on Twitter, Facebook, YouTube, Instagram and Google during Election 2016, one of the dashboard creators, former FBI special agent Clint Watts, warned recently that the full scope of the Russian attack is still unknown.

 Along with the other tech giants, Twitter has come under sharp criticism from Congress for responding sluggishly to Russian interference in the 2016 election; Sen. Mark Warner (D-Va.) recently called Twitter’s follow-up “inadequate on every level.”

 While independent researchers can’t easily quantify what impact the Twitter bots controlled by Russia and other malicious operators may have had on voters’ decisions, Ferrara’s newest work sheds some light on how influential this automated messaging might prove to be.
 Here are some of the key findings: